Action for education

 "We provide aid and solidarity with refugees in Europe and across the world.
 We started as an art installation and have grown through the passion and dedication of an army of enthusiastic volunteers.
-We also use art practice to articulate the rights of refugees from our base in Brighton."
+We also use art practice to articulate the rights of refugees."

-Carlos founded the Legal Centre Lesbos in August 2016.
+Carlos founded the Lesvos Legal Centre in August 2016.

 Carol, Stephen and Janette founded Maslow's Community Shop in February 2017.